-Under 1991 Wisconsin Act 277, effective January 1, 1993, the person may voluntarily submit to an assessment by a facility and driver safety plan before the conviction.
+Under current law, the person may voluntarily submit to an assessment by a facility and driver safety plan before the conviction.
 A prosecutor may not use that voluntary submission to justify a reduction in the charge made against the person.
-Upon notification of the person's submission to the voluntary assessment and driver safety plan, the court may take that voluntary submission into account when determining the person's sentence and must suspend the order applicable to the person to submit to an assessment pending the person's completion of the voluntary assessment and driver safety plan [s.
-343.30 (1q) (c) 1m, Stats.].
+Upon notification of the person's submission to the voluntary assessment and driver safety plan, the court may take that voluntary submission into account when determining the person's sentence and must suspend the order applicable to the person to submit to an assessment pending the person's completion of the voluntary assessment and driver safety plan.